 The NHIAA Walter A. Smith Award: Given annually to an individual who has overcome special circumstances and contributed significantly and positively to Interscholastic Athletics.

-The 2016-17 recipient is Gopal Timsina of Concord High School.
+The 2017-18 recipient is Austin Fredette of Wilton-Lyndeborough High School.
 Congratulations!

 James W. Desmarais Service Award